 Last night, the couple attended the opening ceremony of EXPO 2012 at The Big-O. Over 2,400 people attended the opening ceremony, which had fireworks and Korean pop stars as entertainment.

-Tagged Bilateral Relations, Cancer, Children, Crown Prince Frederik, Crown Princess Mary, Environment, Exhibition, Hospital, Official Visit, President Lee, South Korea, Summit Meeting, World EXPO.
+Tagged Bilateral Relations, Cancer, Children, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Environment, Exhibition, Hospital, Official Visit, President Lee of South Korea, South Korea, Summit Meeting, World EXPO.